 Okay, you don’t have to eat cevapi – they do serve other food!
 We ended up going to dinner at two different places – and we really liked each of them.

 Cevapi are the Balkan-style sausage that are served in many different countries.
 While the Mostar version was good, the Sarajevo version was better and fresher.
 However, that is understandable – there are cevapi restaurants in Sarajevo that only serve cevapi.
-We’re writing a Sarajevo food post really soon to cover all of that!
+We’ve written a Sarajevo food and restaurant post if you want to learn more!

 One of the first places we went was Food House.
 We can’t find the website but you can read all the good reviews on Trip Advisor.
 It’s all the same information – good for vegetarians, good location close to the Stari Most, friendly staff, you can’t go wrong!